BenayounP/AndroidMovieDataBase/documentation/meta/Engineering.md

 I haven't had any optimisation like bisection or what so ever.

-**But** I spent many time to understand how flow works through the layers of the application and how to plug dependencies with Gradle.
+**But** I spent many time to understand how Flow works through the layers of the application and how to plug dependencies with Gradle.

 ### This simple app took more than two months!
 #### What I did